marvinobig/recipes-wa/README.md

 ## learning outcomes achieved

+- Structure HTML pages using boilerplate tags e.g. head, body and HTML tags.
-- Link to multiple HTML pages
+- Link to multiple HTML pages using anchor tags.
-- Link to other websites
-- Embed an image in HTML
+- Embed an image in HTML using image tags.
+- Use ordered and unordered lists tags.
+- Use text formating tags e.g. bold and emphasize.
--
+- Use paragraph tags.